Sparkier/Hierarchical-Image-Explorer/README.md

 The backend takes in a configuration file (`-c`) this contains 3 properties:

-- `swg` path to dataset arrow IPC table
+- `table` path to dataset arrow IPC table
 - `points2d` path to dimensionality reduction arrow IPC table
 - `imgDataRoot` path to the relative root of image paths